 Negarestan Palace Museum is used for holding exhibitions, conferences and craft museums.
 This Palace Museum hosts the art created by artists from all over the country.
 Tourists to Tehran who visit the Sa’dabad complex, should visit this palace museum and enjoy the beauty of Iranian art.

-Royal Weapons Museum
+Iran Attractions, Royal Weapons Museum

 If we enter the Sa’dabad complex from the northern side and from the entrance in Darband, we will see the Negarestan Palace Museum on the left and the Royal Weapons Museum on the right.
 This building was used by Gholam Reza, the brother of Mohammad Reza Shah Pahlavi, during the second Pahlavi period.